catseye/yucca/README.markdown

 analysis, so that any jumps to lines which contain only a REM will be found and reported.

+The -p option causes all program transformations to act only on program lines, not on immediate mode lines.
+Thus, in combination with -R, REMs on immediate mode lines are not removed.
+It does not affect -I at all.

 The -t option runs `yucca` through its internal test suite and exits immediately.